beadsland/nosh/README.md

 `pose` architecture.
 This will allow for seamless testing and comparison of derivative and variant code within the same `nosh` runtime system.
-  Meanwhile, as packages are only assigned to `pose`-compatible modules at compile time, existing source code editors need know nothing about packages to work with `pose`-compatible packages, nor need packages be supported when such code is put into production.
+  Meanwhile, as packages are only assigned to `pose`-compatible modules at compile time, existing Erlang development tools need know nothing about packages to work with `pose`-compatible modules, nor need packages be supported when such code is put into production.